 Strong families give children love, identity, a personal history and a secure base from which to explore and enjoy life as they grow up.

-The relationship mothers and fathers have with their children are strongly associated with the children’s outcomes both in school and outside of school.
+The relationship that parents have with their children are strongly associated with the children’s outcomes both inside and outside of school.

-The relationships that children have with others, including step parents, siblings, grandparents and other carers also impact on child well-being.
+The relationships that children have with others, including immediate and extended family, also impacts on child well-being.

-Good attendance, along with parental support = a successful child.
+Excellent attendance, along with parental guidance and school support equals a successful child.

-Children make choices about how they behave.
+Our Academy is striving to be a Values-Based School.
+We encourage and guide children to adopt key Values to guide their choices about how they behave.
 It is the responsibility of us all to guide and coach our pupils to make the right choices.
-We take a positive approach towards managing behaviour, where respectful relationships are fostered between staff and pupils and between pupils themselves.
-We aim to create a calm and orderly environment in and around the Academy, where children feel valued and secure and find learning an enjoyable and rewarding experience.
+We take a positive approach towards managing behaviour, where respectful relationships are fostered between staff and pupils and between pupils themselves through empathy.
+We aim to create a calm, orderly and productive environment in and around the Academy, where children feel valued and secure and find contentment in their learning through enjoyable and rewarding experiences.

-We encourage pupils to work hard and look after their toys and equipment; to listen attentively during lessons and avoid interrupting; to always be honest and never cover up the truth, and to be kind and helpful and avoid hurting the feelings of others.
-Every pupil is special and we regularly identify, reward and celebrate their many successes.
+We encourage pupils to persevere and work hard; be responsible for their belongings; to listen attentively during lessons and to have resilience in adverse situations; to always be honest, and to be kind and helpful and have tolerance for other people’s views whilst reflecting on their own decisions.
+Every pupil is special and should have high aspiration, both at home and in school.
+We take great pride in regularly identifying, rewarding and celebrating their many successes, big or small.
 These successes can be in any aspect of Academy life.
 They include rewards for regular attendance, outstanding achievement or making a positive contribution to the local community.
 We use a wide range of rewards, ranging from simply saying “Well done!” to issuing stickers, certificates and prizes.
 We hold regular celebration assemblies and special events to celebrate the achievements of our pupils.

-The Codes of Conduct for Staff and Pupils and the Home-School Agreement set out our expectations clearly.
-If pupils make the wrong behaviour choices, there is a system of warnings that lead to a variety of consequences.
-If a pupil’s behaviour becomes a matter of concern, parents are informed and asked to come to school to discuss the matter and rectify the problem.
+The Codes of Conduct for Staff and Pupils, along with the Home-School Agreement, set out our expectations clearly.
+At all times, we encourage positive responses and actions, but if pupils make the wrong behaviour choice, there is a system of warnings that lead to a variety of consequences to promote positive behaviour.
+If a pupil’s behaviour becomes a matter of concern, parents are informed and asked to come to school to discuss the matter and support the child in rectifying the problem.
 Staff aim to be fair, firm and consistent in their behaviour management.
 Any incidents will be thoroughly investigated and recorded by an appropriate member of staff.
 The school keeps a record of any serious incidents.